Music of Just Absolute Beauty~ Bobby Friction, BBC Asian Network

 Rekesh's critically acclaimed debut album, 'Beyond Roots', released under Milapfest in 2015, won him spectacular praise from tabloid press to prime-time radio play.
 The album followed a sold-out nationwide tour collaborating with renowned drummer Kousic Sen, including an exclusive live session for BBC Radio London.
 Beyond Roots features celebrated BBC Symphony Orchestra violinist virtuoso, John Garner, a regular collaborator with Chauhan.
 Rekesh's latest release ‘Avartan’ in 2018 earned him a no.2 chart position on the iTunes World Music Charts.

 As a 4th generation member of the Indian diaspora, his influence is considered pivotal in shaping and representing British Indians.
-Rekesh is a contributing author to the “The Living Bridge – the Rise of the Millennial’s” publication providing advisory assistance to the Government of India.
-In 2018 he was selected as one of the 35 under 35 India-UK Young Leaders.
+Rekesh holds a first class honours degree in Economics and is a published book co-author.
+He was selected as a ‘rising millennial’ to provide advisory assistance to the Government of India to strengthen bilateral relations and shape policy.
+He is also regularly invited as a guest columnist for newspapers and magazines.
+In 2018 Rekesh was selected as one of the 35 under 35 India-UK Young Leaders.

 Keeping to his roots, as a harmonium (Indian hand pump organ) performer, Rekesh is often seen with the most respected names of Indian classical music earning him a glittering credit list of performances with Pandit Birju Maharaj, Ravindra Jain, Rajan and Sajan Mishra and Ustad Tari Khan to name just a few.
 With his audiences ranging from Bollywood A-lister Govinda to business tycoons the Hinduja Brothers, it is hardly surprising that the versatility of Chauhan's talent is a testament to his sound.